 Tax season can create a liquidity crunch for almost anyone, including high net worth families and investors.
 Business owners may be trying to pay both business and personal taxes.
 Executives may be trying to maximize retirement account contributions for the previous year.
 Homeowners may have recently paid quarterly or semi-annual property taxes.
 When working toward several financial goals at once, generating short-term liquidity can help keep your long-term financial goals on track.

 Carefully review your choices for generating liquidity

 If you need to generate liquidity for tax payments, you may have several options.
 Selling securities can provide instant cash, but may also disrupt your financial strategies and/or incur tax liabilities for the current tax year.
 Borrowing cash from a credit card may come with high interest rates.
 Applying for a short-term loan with your local bank may come with a long application process.
-As a convenient alternative, consider a Loan Management Account® (LMA® account)1, which may allow you to use your investment securities as collateral for a flexible line of credit with a competitive interest rate.
+As a convenient alternative, consider an LMA account, which may allow you to use your investment securities as collateral for a flexible line of credit with a competitive interest rate.

 How does an LMA account work?

 Your LMA account is a convenient, flexible way to borrow funds.
 When you open an LMA account, your total available credit will be based primarily on the combined value of all your eligible assets used as collateral.
 You can easily access funds, generally within one day of approval.
 Choose from both variable-rate and fixed-rate2 loans and manage multiple loans through a single account.
 Best of all, you can continue to manage your brokerage accounts even when you've used them as collateral (subject to certain restrictions, including maintaining sufficient collateral to support your outstanding loans).
 There is no annual fee and no minimum balance required after your credit line is established, so you can access your funds whenever you need to.

 - How can I keep my financial strategy on track while still generating liquidity for taxes?

 - What are the pros and cons associated with different liquidity options?